 PHASE 1: Rush & Lusk – “The Green Belt”

 “The Green Belt” has now been launched as the first active project (July 2020).
-At the time of writing, I am working with The Millbank Theatre to invite people from the communities of Rush and Lusk to take part in a drama process which will examine changes in the local society and landscape over 50 years.
+A public meeting was held at The Millbank Theatre to invite people from the communities of Rush and Lusk to take part in a drama process which will examine changes in the local society and landscape over 50 years.
+At present (January 2021) fifteen people are continuing active creative workshops and local history research via Zoom and other online platforms.
 It is intended that an innovative theatre event will come from this, with members of Rush Dramatic Society and others presenting a drive-around performance at various outdoor locations in the area, from town streets and parks to fields and glasshouses to the beach!

 PHASE 2: Skerries & Loughshinny: “Sea Songs – an Oratorio”